 Opportunities to improve

-And so after the hot debrief, you pause.
+And so, after the hot debrief, you pause.
 Take a break.
-And then head back to the paeds ED.
-After all – there are children waiting, and you never know what will come through the doors next.
+And then head back to the Paeds ED.
+After all – children are waiting, and you never know what will come through the doors next.

 Diaz-Navarro C, Leon-Castelao E, Hadfield A, Pierce S, Szyld D. Clinical debriefing: TALK© to learn and improve together in healthcare environments.
 Trends in Anaesthesia and Critical Care.
 2021;40:4-6